FlinkML/flink-jpmml/flink-jpmml-examples/README.md

 ./path/to/bin/flink run -c io.radicalbit.examples.CheckpointEvaluate <path/to/project/root>/flink-jpmml/flink-jpmml-examples/target/scala-2.x/flink-jpmml-examples-assembly-0.6.0-SNAPSHOT.jar --output /path/to/output
 ```

-4) Put the model via socket, in this case you can use the models in `flink-jpmml-assets`:
+4) Send the model via socket, in this case you can use the models in `flink-jpmml-assets`:
 ```
 <path/to/project/root>/flink-jpmml/flink-jpmml-assets/resources/kmeans.xml
 <path/to/project/root>/flink-jpmml/flink-jpmml-assets/resources/kmeans_nooutput.xml